 - GAPS – The GAPS Diet is a temporary diet that eliminates hard-to-digest carbohydrates, toxic food additives, and foods that are difficult to digest.
 It includes fermented foods and those that encourage a healthy gut.
 Adding the Health, Home, and Happiness upgrade will help you get the most benefit out of this diet.
 The Real Plans GAPS diet type is preset for Stage 6 exclusions, but you can always adjust your exclusions to reflect your specific needs.

 - Vegetarian – If you prefer to leave meat out of your diet, the Vegetarian plan may be for you.
 Our vegetarian recipes are centered around seasonal produce and include tempeh, properly prepared grains, legumes, and plenty of cultured foods.
 Be sure to check out our vegetarian add-ons, Naturally Ella and Cookie + Kate.

 - Pescatarian – If you eat fish and seafood but abstain from other meats, this may be the plan for you.
 This plan is similar to the Vegetarian diet type above with the addition of fish and seafood.

 - Whole30 – This diet type is available for those who sign up for the Whole30 upgrade.
 Real Plans is thrilled to partner with Whole30 to provide compliant meals to your Meal Planner!
 Whole30 is a 30-day reset diet to help you develop good eating habits and examine your relationship with food.
-To see which foods the Whole30 diet type will eliminate from your meal plan, please see the Whole30 rules select or change your diet type.
+To see which foods the Whole30 diet type will eliminate from your meal plan, please see the Whole30 rules here.